Browse topics

 Applets

-What applets are, the difference between resource and tool applets, and how to add them to a project.
+What applets are, the difference between resource and utility applets, and how to add them to a project.

 Applets are the building blocks of RightPlace.
 Everything that lives as a tab in your project - a WordPress site, a database connection, a terminal, a code editor, a web browser - is an applet.
 There are two kinds.